 Examinations for IATA Partner-taught and Self-study courses are either supervised or unsupervised.
-You can find this information on each course’s web page.
+You can find the detailed information about each course’s enrollment validity period and exam on the specific course page.
 Also have a look at the Course edition list for exams (pdf) to know which course edition is applicable for your exam.

 Given IATA Training’s focus on the quality and reliability of our offering, it is no surprise that the majority of our courses have supervised exams.
 Qualifications stemming from supervised exams are undoubtedly the most valued within the aviation industry and we take special care to ensure that a diverse selection of invaluable courses with supervised exams are available to our students.